gokcehan/lf/doc.md

 ## top (default `gg` and `<home>`), bottom (default `G` and `<end>`)

 Move the current file selection to the top/bottom of the directory.
-A count can be specified to move to a specific line, for example use `3G` to move to the third line.
+A count can be specified to move to a specific line, for example, use `3G` to move to the third line.

 ## high (default `H`), middle (default `M`), low (default `L`)